SkoolNotes/Taproot/2020ENG201/KBxHoDEssay.md

 			- not about truth, about appearance.
 				- applies to conrad's view on European culture / colonialism
 	- This action stems from placing inherent value in ideas, devoid of context.
+	- idea bcomnes mental model not ties to reality

 - p2: torch
 	- the torch is being used simply for the sake of using a torch, for the idea of using a torch